the-engine-room/2015/index.md

 ### other project-based, holistic, strategic and technical support

 Our direct support to partners is a critical part of our work.
 It creates impact and it keeps us connected to the real world problems organizations are facing so we can better target our research and programmatic activities.
 Our direct support activities can be grouped according to two main types: project-based, holistic strategic and technical support, and supporting partners to design engagement with their communities in workshops.

-In the course of 2015, we have developed a set of core services that we can provide to organizations looking for support to integrate technology into their work.
-We deliver direct support on a sliding-scale fee.

 <br>